Image Processing and Analysis

 Two internal examiners.

-Re-sit examination of oral exam by appointment with the course responsible.
+Re-sit examination for the oral exam in August.
 No re-sit examination of the portfolio.

 - Discrete Fourier Analysis and Wavelets - Applications to Signal and Image Processing, by Broughton, S. Allen and Kurt Bryan (2008).
 New Jersey: John Wiley & Sons, Inc.